Many e-mail servers have encountered a massive spam spam received from e-mail addresses in China.

 We save the file after adding the lines above.

-3. Creating and editing the "deny_senders" file by adding domains, emails or .tlds from which we do not want to receive mail:nano / etc / deny_senders
+3. We create and edit the "deny_senders" file by adding domains, email addresses, or .tlds from which we do not want to receive emails: nano / etc / deny_senders

 *@qq.com * .cn firstname.lastname@example.org

 4. We save the file and restart the EXIM service.